tajidyakub/PremierLeague.json/README.md

 # PremierLeague.json
 Premier League data in JSON format.

-The File data.json contains the Premier League data for the season 2018-19.
+The file **data.json** contains the Premier League data for the season 2018-19.

 ## Seasons

-- [x] 2018-2019
+- [x] August 2018 - May 2019

 ### Data includes: